Freakybob-Team/Freakyblog/README.md

 # Freakyblog
-The Offical blog for Freakybob-Team!
+The Official blog for Freakybob-Team!

 This will blog: